kodekloudhub/community-faq/etcd-faq.md

 Why does this work?
 You need to remember how mounting volumes in containers works.

 * `volumes.hostPath.path` which you edited above specifies the directory on the node (host) where the data is stored.
+This is the actual location of where the backup was restored to.
 * `containers.volumeMounts.mountPath` specifies the directory *inside* the container where the host data is mounted.
 We haven't changed that.
 From the `etcd` container's point of view, the directory is still `/var/lib/etcd`.

 And note...